Political Stories – Top stories

 Other areas

-Woman struck by Stan State student Nathan Damigo speaks out to Bay Area TV station — protester who appears in a viral video being punched in the face by a California State University, Stanislaus student on Saturday, says she was standing by a wall searching for her boyfriend when she was hit.
+Woman struck by Stan State student Nathan Damigo speaks out to Bay Area TV station — A protester who appears in a viral video being punched in the face by a California State University, Stanislaus student on Saturday, says she was standing by a wall searching for her boyfriend when she was hit.
 Modesto Bee article

 Jeff Jardine: Will state bail on bail?
 AB 42 would eliminate bucks for bonds as judge decides who stays, goes — Tuesday in Sacramento, state legislators likely will take a step toward joining a number of other states in the nation that have eliminated bail altogether.
 Assembly Bill 42, authored by Rob Bonta, D-Oakland, goes before the State Assembly’s Committee on Public Safety on Tuesday, where it is expected to move on to the appropriations committee toward a possible floor vote in June.
 Jardine column in Modesto Bee